 Marriage and Civil Unions Module

-This module is designed for those who wish to be competent to design ceremonies for funerals, burials, committal for cremation, scattering of ashes, memorials, unveiling of headstones and home funerals and confidently officiate as the civil funeral celebrant at these events.
-This module also provides an opportunity for continuing education for experienced funeral celebrants to explore new dimensions in their work, and other practising celebrants who decide they are ready to move into this area.
+This module is designed for those who wish to be competent to design and deliver ceremonies for funerals, burials, committal for cremation, scattering of ashes, memorials, unveiling of headstones and home funerals.
+It explores working with grieving families and interviewing for and writing engaging personal eulogies.
+This module offers an opportunity for continuing professional development for practicing celebrants who want to extend into this area.

 Transition Through Change and Crisis

-This module provides training in the design and delivery of ceremonies for transition through change and crisis – whether personal, family or community (e.g. illness, bereavement, abuse, infertility, separation and divorce, natural disasters etc).
+This module focuses on the design and delivery of ceremonies for transition through change and crisis – whether personal, family or community (e.g. illness, bereavement, abuse, infertility, separation and divorce, natural disasters etc).
 It is designed principally for those who have some experience as celebrants (or facilitators) and who wish to extend their practice into this area.

 Who is this training for?